3 Common causes of hindgut ulcers in horses and how to treat

 What are hindgut ulcers

-Hindgut or colonic ulcers, are located further down the digestive tract in the intestines or “colon” of the horse.
-Hindgut ulcers are less studied but are more common in horses with gastric ulcers.
+Hindgut or colonic ulcers, are located further down the digestive tract in the large intestine, colon or caecum of the horse.

 What causes hindgut ulcers in horses?

 The three most common causes of hindgut ulcers are:

 Bute and Banamine are commonly used to relieve pain and inflammation in horses.
 The use of NSAID's adversely affects mucous production and blood flow.
 As a result the development of ulcers.